 - WFPS/SSS prepares EJAS voucher with Pearson VUE (SWV0003172 09) as the name of the vendor.
 (This will allow for client attribution).

 - WFPS/SSS completes Pearson VUE voucher sales order, prints hard copy, and then hits “SUBMIT” at the bottom of the form to auto-send the sales order to vendor.
-You can find a copy of the Pearson VUE invoice and completed sample in the resource section below.
+You can find a sample of the Pearson VUE sales order form in the resource section below.

 - The body of the email should include: